media

 Two of our departments work around the world:

-• Centre for Human Rights – we help dissidents and support civil society actors in countries undergoing democratic transformation.
-Read more about the work of our Centre for Human Rights.
+• Centre for Human Rights and Democracy – we help activists and support civil society actors in countries undergoing democratic transformation.
+Read more about the work of our Centre for Human Rights and Democracy.

 How do we help in the Czech Republic?

-In the Czech Republic, we work primarily in the field of social work and education, but we also provide humanitarian aid in the aftermath of natural disasters—such as the 2002 floods, or the 2021 tornado.
-We also help tackle the effects of climate change.
+In the Czech Republic, we work primarily in the field of social work and education.
+We also provide humanitarian aid in the aftermath of natural disasters—such as the 2002 floods or the 2021 tornado.
+And we tackle the effects of climate change.

-• Social work – we provide counselling to adults—including professional social counselling, debt counselling, and socialisation programs.
+• Social work – we provide counselling to adults, including professional social counselling, debt counselling, and socialisation programmes.
 Furthermore, we have a particular focus on children, who make up roughly 40 per cent of our clients; we provide tutoring, preschool clubs, and low-threshold centres to disadvantaged children.
 Generally, we support the social mobility of low-income, vulnerable, and refugee families.
 Read about our social work in the Czech Republic.

 • Humanitarian aid – we help people affected by natural disasters such as floods, torrential rains, and tornadoes.
 Read more about our humanitarian aid in the Czech Republic.

 • Education and information activities – we organise the One World international human rights documentary film festival.
-Our JSNS program delivers films and courses on modern Czech history to more than three thousand schools.
-Our Variants program educates teachers and the general public on poverty, development cooperation, migration and xenophobia.
+Our JSNS programme delivers films and courses on modern Czech history to more than four thousand schools.
+Our Variants programme educates teachers and the general public on poverty, development cooperation, migration and xenophobia.

 How do we manage our funds?

-We have minimal permanent financial resources, and most of our income is collected for specific projects.
+We have minimal permanent financial resources; most of our income is collected for specific projects.
 Our primary funding sources include the European Union, foreign governments and UN agencies, the state budget of the Czech Republic, and donations from individuals and companies.
 Read more about our finance management.

 Why don't we use a transparent account?